emb-riscv/specs-markdown/exceptions-and-interrupts.md

 ### Interrupt control registers

-Each interrupt has the following status attributes:
+Each interrupt has a small per-hart set of status and configuration attributes:

-* interrupts can either be disabled (default) or enabled
+* enabled: interrupts can either be disabled (default) or enabled
-* interrupts can either be pending (a request is waiting to be served) or not pending
+* pending: interrupts can either be pending (a request is waiting to be served) or not pending
-* interrupts can either be in an active (being served) or inactive state
+* active: interrupts can either be in an active (being served) or inactive state
-* interrupt priority
+* prio: interrupt priority

-To store and control these attributes, each interrupt has a 32-bits register with the following fields:
+To store and control these attributes, each interrupt has a per-hart 32-bits register with the following fields:

 | Bits | Name | Type | Description |